shoui520/shoui520.github.io/docs/vn.md

 ###Finding and downloading VNs (Windows)
 *If you have a macOS or Linux computer, then you may have luck using WINE or Winapps.*

-Here at TheMoeWay™, we believe paying for anything is stupid.
+Getting Japanese visual novels legally isn't as easy as it seems, DLSite is inaccesible in many countries and publishers often choose to omit Japanese from their Steam releases, and even if you are able to get the visual novel legally in Japanese, the import cost and time just isn't worth it.
 So in the [Discord](https://discord.gg/nhqjydaR8j) you can find where to get visual novels for free.
-If you can’t find the visual novel you want in Japanese using the free resources, your last resort *may* be Steam, DMM, or Getchu, but most of the time, this is not the case- I can find almost everything I want using the free resources found in the [Discord](https://discord.gg/nhqjydaR8j)

 ### Installing VNs (Windows)
 Most of the time, the VN you downloaded would be in .ISO format, if not, then it’s in .MDS/.MDF format.
 To mount an .ISO, just double click it, and run the setup files (usually Setup.exe, or Autorun.exe) to proceed with the installation. .MDS/.MDF format VNs require something called WinCDEmu, you can get that [here](https://wincdemu.sysprogs.org/download/)